Captioning Audio & Video

 Video Captioning Services

-Or contact one of the following companies available in the WVU Marketplace:
+Or contact one of the following companies available in the Mountaineer Marketplace:

 NOTE: WVU is not endorsing any of the companies listed on this page.
 Please do your own research and choose the vendor that works best for you.

-Caption Access and VITAC require customers to submit a quote for service.
+VITAC requires customers to submit a quote for service.
 Once you have a quote, submit the quote to Procurement Contracting and Payment Services (PCPS) as a requisition via email: PCPS@mail.wvu.edu.
 PCPS will follow up with instructions whereupon you can later do business with the vendor.
 Going the requisition route may benefit you if you have a large amount of content to caption.

 In addition to the vendors above, WVU’s Office of Accessibility Services will transcribe videos as a free service.
 Please note they offer this service at their own discretion and do not guarantee a turnaround time.
 This service is done during periods of free time by their transcribers.
 They prioritize videos for academic coursework first and reserve the right to decline your request.
-To request to have a video captioned by the Office of Accessibility Services, please use their Custom Closed Captioning Request Form.
+To request to have a video captioned by the Office of Accessibility Services, follow the instructions on their Closed Captioning Unit page.

 - Making Complex Images Accessible by Supada Amornchat.